A. J. McCarron: 2017 season

 On October 31, 2017, the Bengals and Browns agreed on a deal to trade McCarron to Cleveland in exchange for a second and third-round pick in the 2018 NFL draft.
 However, the Browns failed to file the paperwork to the NFL before the trade deadline, nixing the trade.
 Four days later, it was reported that McCarron had filed a labor grievance against the Bengals asking to become an unrestricted free agent following the 2017 season as opposed to a restricted free agent.
 McCarron claimed that he was healthy enough to be removed from the non-football injury list during training camp in 2014 and that his rookie season should count as an accrued season towards unrestricted free agency.

-On February 15, 2018, McCarron won the grievance and became a free agent to begin the 2018 season, and received lost salary with interest from the 2014 season.
+On February 15, 2018, McCarron won the grievance and became a free agent to begin the 2018 season while also receiving lost salary with interest from the 2014 season.
 He finished the 2017 season completing seven of 14 passes for 66 yards in three games and no starts.